-Under the academic responsibility of Prof. D. Grandjean ((BBL-Immersive System) allows researchers to benefit of the state of the art of new technical possibilities in virtual reality for creating and using immersive virtual scenes.
+Under the academic responsibility of Prof. D. Grandjean ((BBL-Immersive System) allows researchers to benefit of the state of the art in virtual reality for creating and using immersive virtual scenes.
 These virtual scenes can present various situations to elicit emotions in participants during experimental settings.
-Each frame of about 2.5 m per side is powered by high definition (pixel size 1.3 mm) 3D stereoscopic images to bring a real sense of immersion.
-Moreover, this system it can be or will be coupled with others tools and apparatus for physiological recordings such as electroencephalography (EEG), electromyography (EMG), skin conductance, and online gaze tracking with the help of a wireless eye-tracker.
-This system is also equipped with a real-time olfactive stimulation system.
-It will be possible to use accurate and dynamic facial expressions produced by the FACSGen software.
-Thanks to VICON tracking the user’s state and motion interact directly with the virtual world.) and the technical responsibility of the engineer Emmanuel Badier ( ), the BBL is equipped with a high-end Virtual Reality (VR) immersive platform composed by a 4-frame CAVE™ system.
+Each screen of about 2.4 m per side is powered by high definition (pixel size 1.4 mm) 3D stereoscopic images to bring a real sense of immersion.
+Moreover, this system can be coupled with others tools and apparatus for physiological recordings such as electroencephalography (EEG), electromyography (EMG), skin conductance, and online gaze tracking.) and the technical responsibility of the Software Engineer E. Badier ( ), the BBL is equipped with a high-end Virtual Reality (VR) immersive platform composed with a 4-frame CAVE™ system.
 The BBL-IS

 Module 3: the EEG and TMS lab